raushankrgupta/web-product-scraper/README.md

 # web-product-scraper
-fetch product details for pasted link
+fetch product details for pasted link and get coupons and how it will look